History

 Today

-Today the Crosse House is maintained by Sun Prairie Historic Restorations, Inc., and is an important gathering place for the Sun Prairie community.
+Today the Crosse House is maintained by Sun Prairie Historical Society Inc, and is an important gathering place for the Sun Prairie community.
 Our goals for the Crosse House are:

 We hope to see you soon at the Crosse House!